-Anchor Standards Standards Example Content Correlation RL.7 - Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.
+Integration of Ideas and Analysis Anchor Standards Standards Example Content Correlation RL.7 - Integrate and evaluate content presented in diverse media and formats, including visually and quantitatively, as well as in words.
 RL.6.7 - Compare and contrast the experience of reading a story, drama, or poem to listening to or viewing an audio, video, or live version of the text, including contrasting what they "see" and "hear" when reading the text to what they perceive when they listen or watch.
 Relevant plays, poems, short story extracts, and novel adaptations, supported by e-learning analyses and workbooks.
 RL.8 - Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence.
 RL.6.8 - [Not applicable to literature] RL.9 - Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.
-RL.6.9 - Compare and contrast texts in different forms or genres (e.g., stories and poems; historical novels and fantasy stories) in terms of their approaches to similar themes and topics
+RL.6.9 - Compare and contrast texts in different forms or genres in terms of their approaches to similar themes and topics.

-Anchor Standards Standards Example Content Correlation RL.10 - Read and understand complex literary and informational texts independently and proficiently, connecting prior knowledge and experiences to text.
-RL.6.10 - By the end of the year, read and comprehend literature, including stories, dramas, and poems, in the grades 6-8 text complexity band proficiently, with scaffolding as needed at the high end of the range.
+Range of Reading and Level of Text Complexity Anchor Standards Standards Example Content Correlation RL.10 - Read and comprehend complex literary and informational texts independently and proficiently, connecting prior knowledge and experiences to text.
+RL.6.10 - By the end of grade 6, read and understand literature within the 6-8 text complexity band proficiently and independently for sustained periods of time.
+Connect prior knowledge and experiences to text.
 Relevant plays, poems, short story extracts, and novel adaptations, supported by e-learning analyses and study guides.